gr4yx01/gr4yx01/README.md

     ```
       Technologies used: Reactjs, TailwindCSS, SWR, JwtToken
     ```

+- Bulloak ( An investment platform ): [Live](https://bulloakltd.com)
+  - Finally launched this product just at the end of my internship at Nanocodes programming Limited
+  - Revamped dashboard Interface
+  - Connected the entire endpoints for withdrawal, deposit and transfer page
+    ```
+      Technologies used: ReactJs, SWR, JavaScript, Axios
+    ```

 - Napss: [Live](https://napss.vercel.app)
   - A contracted website which keeps a record of the Faculty of Physical Sciences Elected Executives at University of Nigeria, Nsukka
     ```